-Also, the Army's Fort Bliss and White Sands Missile Range borders much of the east side of the existing ACEC.
+Also, the Army's Fort Bliss and White Sands Missile Range border much of the east side of the existing ACEC.
 Working with the local BLM, the Army has indicated a strong interest in transferring the Filmore Canyon area to the BLM for conservation and protection as part of a larger designation.
 Additionally, the Army has advocated for additional conservation lands on the south and east in order to prevent development adjacent to these army bases.
-In addition, the Army recommends military overflight language (similar to that included in S. 1024) as well as language on the compatibility of current and future military training and testing activities on DoD lands adjacent to the proposed national monument.
+The Army recommends military overflight language (similar to that included in S. 1024) as well as language on the compatibility of current and future military training and testing activities on DoD lands adjacent to the proposed national monument.
+We would welcome the opportunity to discuss these issues in more detail with the sponsor and the Committee.